 Our Research Assistants contribute to the existing research projects of the World Peace Foundation, as well as assist with the planning and conduct of our seminar series and other events.
 Research Assistants are current graduate students at the Fletcher School of Law and Diplomacy and their work can be tailored to their own research interests and background.
 Our 2014 – 2015 Research Assistants are Clint Shoemake and Lauren Spink.
 Please contact us if you are interested in learning more about these opportunities.

-In April/May 2015 we will post requests for applications for the 2015-2016 Academic Year.
+We will be hiring 2 Research Assistants to support the World Peace Foundation office for the 2015-2016 Academic Year.
 These are part-time (generally 10 hours/week), temporary positions that will begin September 1, 2015 and continue during the academic year until May 2016.

 - Seminar support: undertake an array of activities, including: provide research support, draft letters and other materials, maintaining contacts databases and take notes at World Peace Foundation seminars.
 Includes regularly scheduled hours plus additional hours during seminars.

 - Research support: RAs will also contribute to WPF projects, as extra support is needed and in line with the RAs particular skills.
-Current project priorities include How Mass Atrocities End, peace and security in Sudan, 100 years of war and peace, and new wars/new peace.
+Current project priorities include How Mass Atrocities End, Peace and Security in Sudan, Global Corruption and the Arms Trade, the Political Marketplace and Peace Missions in Africa.

 - Communications: Special consideration will be given to applicants experienced in working via social media to help manage our online presence.